apache/beam/website/www/site/content/en/documentation/programming-guide.md

 ## 15 Transform service {#transform-service}

 The Apache Beam SDK versions 2.49.0 and later include a [Docker Compose](https://docs.docker.com/compose/) service named _Transform service_.
-Use the Transform service to perform expansions of supported transforms on Beam portable pipelines by using Docker.

 The following diagram illustrates the basic architecture of the Transform service.

 ![Diagram of the Transform service architecture](/images/transform_service.png)

-To use the Transform service, Docker and Docker Compose must be available on the machine that starts the service.
+To use the Transform service, Docker must be available on the machine that starts the service.

-The Transform service has the following primary use cases:
+The Transform service has several primary use cases.

-### 15.1 Using the transform service to upgrade transforms without upgrading the pipeline {#transform-service-usage-upgrade}
+### 15.1 Using the transform service to upgrade transforms {#transform-service-usage-upgrade}

 Transform service can be used to upgrade (or downgrade) the Beam SDK versions of supported individual transforms used by Beam pipelines without changing the Beam version of the pipelines.
 This feature is currently only available for Beam Java SDK 2.53.0 and later.
 Currently following transforms are available for upgrading.